Policies and Procedures

 We ask that clients arrive 10 minutes prior to the appointment time given to fill out registration forms etc. The appointment length for scans is 10 to 45 minutes depending on which package you choose.
 This is to allow for scanning and preparation of DVD and prints.
 Our policy is not to exceed the scanning time beyond 30 minutes.
 The scanning time will range from 5-20 minutes and ensure that we work in line with the ALARA principle (As Low As Reasonably Achievable).
 This is a measure put in place for the safety of mother and baby.
 If babies are not be in an ideal position, the length of appointment will allow time for the baby to hopefully change position, we encourage clients to move or walk around in order to get the best views of the baby.
-It is important to remember that even with all of our technology and the most skilful Sonographers we still do not have full control over nature.
+It is important to remember that even with all of our technology and the most skillful Sonographers we still do not have full control over nature.
 Most mothers go home with the most amazing images and feel that they have really had a head start in bonding with their babies, although, there are those babies that often find it comfortable in a position that will not allow us to see faces or sometimes the sex of the baby.
 Unfortunately refunds are not given if this is the case as payment is taken for use of the clinic technology and Sonographer time, we will however, offer one further complimentary appointment.
 We are able to accommodate up to 4 members of clients family and friends at each scan appointment but we ask that small children and babies are accompanied by at least one adult.
 You can request for a chaperone if needed at least 24 hours prior to the appointment

 Payment for scans can be made preferably by credit/debit card.
 Cheques are not accepted.
 Upon booking, the system will ask for card details but please note that no payment will be taken until the time of the scan.